When you’re a startup, your priorities are usually:

 Why it works for very low deal volume / visual pipelines:

-Pipedrive is very simple, visual, and easy to use.
+Pipedrive is simple, visual, and easy to use.
 If you’re moving a small number of deals (for example founder → first few deals), the drag-and-drop pipeline is very helpful.
-You see what’s in each stage, what needs follow-ups, etc. Not overloaded with features out of the box.
-If you only need basics, it might be enough.
+You see what’s in each stage and what needs follow-ups.
+Not overloaded with features out of the box.

 Main Pricing: